CalvinWebb/A1GroupProject/README.md

 # Cellular Evolution Simulator?
-If we did this it would basically be you have cells that can move based off of a FFNN(Feed Forward Neural Network) and then you would have like food and reproduction.
-I have done it before it's fun just watching and pulling stats from watching the NNs learn.
+The whole idea is that you have cells that can move based off of a FFNN(Feed Forward Neural Network) and then you would have food and reproduction.
+You make it so that in order to survive the cells have to eat food, and once they eat enough they can reproduce.
+This will make it so that the NN learns to control the cell it inhabits in order to eat food.
+If we have extra time, we can make carnivores(cells that eat other cells) and other types of cells to form a sort of ecosystem.

 ## Graphics
 ![Neural Network Example](https://github.com/CalvinWebb/A1GroupProject/blob/main/images/organism-neural-network.png)